-Sodium carboxymethylcellulose is obtained by two consecutive reactions: the formation of alkali cellulose by reaction of cellulose with sodium hydroxide, called alkalization, swelling or mercerization, and the etherification of alkali cellulose by reaction with sodium chloroacetate or monochloroacetic acid.
+Also, sodium carboxymethylcellulose is obtained by two consecutive reactions: the formation of alkali cellulose by reaction of cellulose with sodium hydroxide, called alkalization, swelling or mercerization, and the etherification of alkali cellulose by reaction with sodium chloroacetate or monochloroacetic acid.

-If the product is not purified after etherification, the final product obtained is called technical CMC, where the purification level ranges from 55 to 73%.
+If the product is not purified after etherification, for example, the final product obtained is called technical CMC, where the purification level ranges from 55 to 73%.
 For purified grades, the product is refined by washing to a minimum purity of 98.0% (dry basis).
 The final product is dried, ground, packaged and subjected to strict quality control.

 – High rheology control in aqueous solutions.